Ranzware/Rss-to-Mastodon-Bot/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE] file for details.
+This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.

----

-This `README.md` provides a comprehensive guide for anyone to use your script.
-It explains the purpose, setup, and customization options, making it easy for others to contribute or use the script in their projects.